-The United Nations works together with the Royal Thai Government and people of Thailand for over fifty years to support inclusive and sustainable development, based on national priorities and plans.
-The United Nations Country Team consists of 21 UN agencies who have specific programmes and activities being carried out in Thailand.
-Our work is supported by the invaluable partnerships we have with the Royal Thai Government, national stakeholders, civil society, academia, the private sector, donors and the media.
+The United Nations has worked closely with the Royal Thai Government and people of Thailand for more than 75 years to achieve inclusive and sustainable development in alignment with national priorities and plans.
+The UN Country Team consists of 21 UN agencies supported by invaluable partnerships with the Government, Line Ministries, local and provincial administrations, the private sector, investors and donors, the media, academia and civil society including youth and vulnerable communities.
 We also work closely with the UN Economic and Social Commission for Asia Pacific (ESCAP).

-The UN is supporting the Government and the people of Thailand to address the COVID19 pandemic by strengthening governments public health services and capacity.
-To leave no one behind, the UN advocated for topping up of old age, child and disability grants and is supporting the government with real-time monitoring of gender-based violence and violence against children.
-To build back better, the UN undertook socio-economic, labour and industrial impact assessments.
-To promote solidarity, the UN is reaching over 21 million viewers to amplify risk communications, generate narratives to counter hate speech and promote mental wellness.
+The UN supports the Government and people of Thailand to respond to the COVID-19 pandemic by strengthening public health services and capacity.
+In the leave no one behind mandate, the UN advocates for raising old age, child and disability grants and supports the Government with real-time monitoring of gender-based violence and violence against children.
+To build back better, the UN has undertaken socio-economic, labour and industrial impact assessments.
+To promote solidarity, the UN is reaching more than 25 million people to amplify risk communications, generate narratives to counter misinformation and hate speech, and promote mental wellness.

-The UN supported the achievement of eliminating Hepatitis B in Thailand in 2019 ahead of the regional 2020 target.
-The UN contributed to successful malaria reduction by 77% from 2017 to 2019 at the community level, and the UN’s technical support to the intensive immunization campaign responded to the measles epidemic in the Deep South.
-The UN is supporting the Government in achieving its ambitious target to cut the rate of teenage pregnancies to 25 per 1,000 by 2026, as compared to the current rate of 50 per 1,000 teenage girls by contributing to reversing the current trend through policy advocacy and technical support.
+The UN is supporting the Government in achieving its ambitious target to cut the rate of teenage pregnancies to 25 per 1,000 by 2026, as compared to the current rate of 50 per 1,000 by contributing to reversing the current trend through policy advocacy and technical support.

-Through the joint programme of the SDG Fund on Social Protection, the UN is providing integrated policy solutions for Thailand’s social protection system, supporting the Government to maximize the Child Support Grant, covering two million children under the age of six and by linking the grant to other social services, and is advocating for domestic workers, including migrants, by providing policy options to ensure a more effective coverage for them within the existing social security schemes.
+Through the joint programme of the SDG Fund on Social Protection, the UN is providing integrated policy solutions for Thailand’s social protection system, supporting the Government to maximize the Child Support Grant, covering 2 million children under the age of six and linking the grant to other social services.
+The UN is also advocating for domestic workers, including migrants, by providing policy options to ensure more effective coverage within existing social security schemes.

 The UN and the Government have developed a unique partnership through the Task Force on Non-Communicable Diseases, co-chaired by the Prime Minister and the Resident Coordinator, which combats the growing threats to health by introducing plain packaging for tobacco, addressing interference from tobacco, alcohol, air polluters and the food industry, increasing the tax on sugar-sweetened beverages, and simplifying the cigarette tax system.